inactivist/twitter-streamer/README.md

 As of v0.0.4, you can add location-based search criteria by specifying the `--locations` option.
 The value is a comma-separated list of longitude, latitude pairs that define one or more bounding boxes to include in the stream.
-(This implies that the number of comma-separated `--location=` values must be a multiple of 4, and in fact Tweepy enforces this for us.)
+(This implies that the number of comma-separated `--locations=` values must be a multiple of 4, and in fact Tweepy enforces this for us.)

 Example: